nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_update.md

 |`Path`|string|`DocumentReference.status`|
 |`Value`|string|`entered-in-error`|

 Only the first parameter within the Parameters resource will be used to perform a PATCH.
 Any additional parameters included within the request will not be processed.
-More details on the validation of the Parameters resource can be found in the [error handling guidance](development_general_api_guidance.html#invalid-resource).

-XML and JSON examples of the FHIRPath Parameters resource are shown below.

-### XML FHIRPath PATCH Parameters Resource
+### XML FHIRPath PATCH Parameters Resource Example

 <div class="github-sample-wrapper scroll-height-350">
 {% highlight xml %}